Tooning Out the News: Animation

 The show is produced by "The Late Show"'s animation studio, Late Night Cartoons, Inc., which was inspired by the idea of parodying an animated version of the popular cable news program.
 The concept of the show gradually took shape with the help of short clips that featured animated cartoon pundits on "The Late Show".
 On a parallel track, the animated anchors and correspondents, designed by "The Late Show"'s character animator Tim Luecke, David Saracino, Scott Brundage, and Charlie Cooper, were interviewed by a range of guests while working to produce the segments for the week.
 Originally, the show's production used motion capture to "record" the actors' performances on the show, after converting David Letterman's old personal screening room at the Ed Sullivan Theater as a control room.

 After the pandemic forced animators to work from home, they switched to remote production, shipping equipment to animators' houses and using Adobe Character Animator to animate the show's virtual hosts, which allowed guests to interact with the show’s animated hosts and panelists in real-time.
 While the show usually takes months to produce, an episode of Tooning Out the News is turned around a few days before airtime for the concept to stay current, with the topical productions and real-time animation works done remotely.

 The pandemic also forced producers to find a remote solution for guests, who were set to be filmed in the studio.
 Because the show's back-and-forth banter required low latency, producers partnered with The Video Call Center to handle the acquisition and quality control of guest connections.
 The VCC developed a custom process that enables the show’s animated hosts and correspondents to have topical, live, natural conversations with newsmakers and journalists.

 Reception

 Critical response

-Tooning Out The News has received critical acclaim and garnered mixed to positive reviews reviews from news and television critics for its take on current affairs, hyper-topical coverage, and real-life interviews.
+Tooning Out The News has received critical acclaim from news and television critics for its take on current affairs, hyper-topical coverage, and real-life interviews.
 It currently holds a 5.6/10 rating on IMDb with 55% of users giving it a positive review, while Rotten Tomatoes score remains hidden, despite several reviews being posted by users.
 The show has also been featured in numerous publications, including Los Angeles Times, NPR, Comic Book Resources, Mediaite, and The Daily Beast.